Skip to content

 • Provide the programmable filesystem (VFS providers)

-• Provide the programmable network policy (HTTP/TLS mediation + hooks)
+• Provide the programmable network policy (HTTP/TLS mediation + hooks, plus explicit SSH/mapped-TCP exception paths)

 • Download/cache guest assets (kernel/initramfs/rootfs) on demand